-Essentially, the Hurst-Kolmogorov behaviour manifests that long-term changes are much more frequent and intense than commonly perceived and, simultaneously, that the future states are much more uncertain and unpredictable on long time horizons (because the standard deviation is larger) than implied by pure randomness.
-Unfortunately, in literature the high value of H has typically been interpreted as long-term or infinite memory.
-Despite being very common (e.g. Beran, 1994), this is a bad and incorrect interpretation because it has several problems, i.e. (a) the metaphoric, typically unstated and undefined, use of the term memory, perhaps as a synonym of autocorrelation, (b) the implication that the autocorrelation is the cause of the behaviour, while it is a consequence, (c) the connotation for a passive and inertial mechanism related to memory, while the actual mechanism behind the HK behaviour should be active in order to produce long-term change.
-The first who criticized the memory interpretation was Klemes (1974).
+uncertain and unpredictable on long time horizons (because the standard deviation is larger) than implied by pure randomness.
+Unfortunately, in the literature the high value of H has typically been interpreted as long-term or infinite memory.
+Despite being very common (e.g. Beran 1994), this is a bad and incorrect interpretation because it has several problems, i.e. (a) the metaphoric, typically unstated and undefined use of the term memory, perhaps as a synonym of autocorrelation, (b) the implication that the autocorrelation is the cause of the behaviour, while it is a consequence, and (c) the connotation of a passive and inertial mechanism related to memory, while the actual mechanism behind the HK behaviour should be active in order to produce long-term change.
+The first to criticize the memory interpretation was Klemeš (1974).
 The interpretation supported here is that a high H value indicates enhanced multi-scale change rather than memory.
-Furthermore, as will be seen below, H is a measure of entropy production, which is closely related to Change.
+Furthermore, as will be seen below, H is a measure of entropy production, which is closely related to change.